BrilliantMustache/MultivariteDTW/README.md

 This is a project containing a set of baseline and novel methods for conducting multivariate DTW.

 ====== List of Methods ==================
+(X: for Xianxia which means offline in Chinese; Z: for Zaixian which means online in Chinese)

 X0: LV_MV_offline: min and max are precomputed on references.
 Z0: LV_MV_online.